observability-as-code-sandbox/appdynamics-terraform-cluster-monitoring/README.md

-# Provision an EKS Cluster & Deploy Cluster Agent
+# Using Terraform Provision AWS EKS Cluster (optional) & Deploy Cluster Agent Monitoring

-This is a Lab containing an example on how to use helm charts to deploy Cluster agent with Terraform.
+This is a Lab containing an example on how to use Helm charts to deploy Cluster Agent with Terraform.

-It is base odn the HashiCorp tutorial used to create AWS EKS cluster, that we connect to and deploy Cluster agent resources.
+It is based on the HashiCorp [Provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster) tutorial containing Terraform configuration files to provision AWS EKS cluster, that then we connect to and deploy Cluster Agent resources using Terraform Helm provider.

-> Note: Lab still contains manual steps and is work in progress.
+> IMPORTANT: Resources created not part of the Free tier.
+Always destroy create resources when you complete working with the lab, and do not forget to set Billing alerts on your account.
+Approximate charges: $0.0464/hr, but can accumulate if left unattended.

 ### Prerequisites